 How to make healthy banana blueberry muffins that actually taste good!
 We add whole grains, ripe bananas and reduce the sugar.
 Most importantly though, they taste great!
 Jump to our Healthy Banana Blueberry Muffins Recipe or read on to see our tips for making them.

 These healthier muffins are a spin off of our Easy Banana Muffins.
 You absolutely love them — check out the reviews!
 When we set off to create a better-for-you muffin recipe, we knew that this original recipe was where we should start.
+We also have a healthier banana bread recipe, if you are interested.

 Muffins and quick bread recipes are among our favorite things to play around with.
 They are so adaptable.
 This time, we took our popular banana muffins recipe and added whole grains, reduced sugar and reduced the fat.